 No party opposed this request.
 Given the growth in programs and need to develop more tailored messaging methods, it is reasonable to increase the ME&O budget.
 It is also reasonable for PG&E to develop a platform for showing a list of participating aggregator residential programs, which will become of increasing importance as electric vehicles, batteries, and other distributed energy technologies.
 We also add in here the annual \$9.9 million in 2024 and 2025 for the Flex Alert Media Campaign approved in Section 5.6 of this decision.
-PG&E is authorized to recover \$34.51 million from 2024-2027 for DR ME&O activities.
-However, because PG&E did not provide marketing budgets for each program, PG&E is directed to submit a Tier 3 Advice Letter within 60 days of the date of issuance of this decision, modifying the DR ME&O budget to account for the denied Smart Panel Pilot and Agricultural DR Pilot marketing budgets.
+After accounting for the denied Smart Panel Pilot and Agricultural DR Pilot marketing budgets, PG&E is authorized to recover \$33.992 million from 2024-2027 for DR ME&O activities.